 When used as a motivational reminder to “hang in there,” this phrase can help individuals in recovery stay strong during the early days of sobriety.

-Another senior member of the online group states that, “I wish it could be reworded into something less sarcastic and closer to what you’re actually doing.‘Do it till you get it’ perhaps.
-It says I’m willing to put one foot in front of the other, work the program, keep coming back, go through the motions– and do that on faith even if I don’t believe it or understand it – and through this work, the belief and understanding will come.” *
+“I wish it could be reworded into something less sarcastic and closer to what you’re actually doing.
+‘Do it ’til you get it,’ perhaps.
+It says I’m willing to put one foot in front of the other, work the program, keep coming back, go through the motions—and do that on faith even if I don’t believe it or understand it—and through this work, the belief and understanding will come.”

-Even though belief in the usefulness of the phrase may differ among individuals in recovery, science actually supports a “fake it till you make it” attitude.
-Studies show that faking a more positive outlook – pretending to be happy when not (“smiling through the pain”) or “power posing” taking on strong, non-verbal body posture despite not feeling the confidence that the posture would suggest – has the effect of moving us in the direction that we are pretending to experience.
-Reporting in the journal Psychological Science (Oct.
-2010), author D.R.
-Carney and colleagues concluded that, “power posing increased feelings of power and tolerance for risk.”
+Even though belief in the usefulness of the phrase may differ among individuals in recovery, science actually supports a “fake it ’til you make it” attitude.
+Studies show that faking a more positive outlook—pretending to be happy when you’re not (“smiling through the pain”) or “power posing,” meaning taking on a strong nonverbal body posture despite not feeling confident—can move us in the direction of what we are pretending to experience.

 Below are some Visualization Tips, adapted from my book, Tools for Transformation.